What if I tell you that prolonged exposure to mildew can cause health problems for any age group?

 Don’t get yourself involved in experimenting by making a mixture of different detergents and bleach.

-Trying to save a little amount of money would drag you to a blind alley.
+Trying to save a little money would drag you down a blind alley.

 When you feel that spray has taken enough time to take its effect on vinyl, it’s the right time to move into the next step.